CasualCoder91/N_Body/docs/NBodySimulation/Initialization.rst

 The test variable is drawn from a uniform distribution ranging from the smallest to the largest possible density within the cone volume.
 If this test variable is smaller than the density at the trial position generated in step two, the trial position is accepted and rejected otherwise.

-Finally the accepted position is transformed via the transformation matrix :eq:`transformation_matrix`.
+Finally, the accepted position is transformed via the transformation matrix :eq:`transformation_matrix`.

 .. _fig-initial_conditions_positions:
 .. figure:: Images/initial_conditions_positions.*